trumps12/wlowe-basic/content/portfolio/birds/index.md

 tags: ["Sea", "birds", "Coastal"]
 ---
 A collection of my favourite Avian images.
 I currently focus on pronting a  selection of these onto aluminium panesl of varying sizes which are then suitable for use outside as garden are.
 How ever I can arrange printing onto a variety of mediums.
-There is also a possoble option of digital down loads of the full resolution image.
+There is also a possible option of digital down loads of the full resolution image.
 Click on any image to load a full size image.